From Mid-Life to Mid-Terms

 Never mind the fact that I really want to grow as writer.
 I want to be critiqued, learn different methods, try different genres and network with other writers.
 Now before you get all crazy on me with "you don't have to go to college to do THAT!"
 Yes, I know.
 But I want to.
 And apparently I need to if I want to find a job that pays more than the average high schooler makes at Mickey D's.

-That's when my ENFP kicks in...I could be an art director, a firefighter, an astronaut, a painter, a sculptor, a film editor, a better writer, an author, a film critic, or I could even MAKE a film...
+That's when my ENFP (good old Myers Briggs) kicks in...I could be an art director, a firefighter, an astronaut, a painter, a sculptor, a film editor, a better writer, an author, a film critic, or I could even MAKE a film...

-Of course reality eventually won the day and of course the English degree won the battle.
-Reading and writing is what I love and what I would do even if I didn't get paid.
+Of course, reality eventually won the day, and an English degree stood victorious.
+Reading and writing is what I love, and what I would do even if I didn't get paid.
 And wasn't that always how you were supposed to pick a career?
 The something you would do even if you didn't money for it?